-Parenting in the Digital Age is an engaging workshop for parents and carers in schools and organisations, examining how technology is reshaping childhood and influencing young people’s mental health and well-being.
-Covering smartphones, gaming, social media and screen time, the session provides clear, evidence-based strategies to help families set boundaries, build resilience and encourage healthier digital habits.
+Parenting in the Digital Age is an engaging workshop for parents and carers in nursery settings, schools and organisations, examining how technology is reshaping childhood and influencing young people’s mental health and well-being.
+Covering iPads, smartphones, gaming, social media, AI, and excessive screen time, the session provides clear, evidence-based strategies to help families build resilience and encourage healthier digital habits and choices.

 These sessions equip parents with the knowledge and confidence to establish balanced digital routines and promote digital well-being, ensuring technology supports, rather than dominates, their child’s development.